 Queen’s Dock was opened in 1877 to be used for exporting goods from Glasgow city around the world.
 Sadly, the docks were closed in 1969.

 Today, you shall find the following businesses on the banks of Finnieston Quay e.g. Clyde Auditorium, Scottish Exhibition and Conference Centre (SECC), SSE Hydro Arena, Glasgow City Heliport, Crowne Plaza Hotel etc.

 River Clyde is the second longest river in Scotland with its around 40 miles (65 km) long; meandering though the various landscape and suburban areas, including the heart of city of Glasgow.
 The river stretches from the Firth of Clyde near Port Glasgow, Inverclyde to Glenochar, South Lanarkshire.

-Tags: glasgow, river clyde, clyde arc, squinty bridge, finnieston bridge, river, clyde, crossing, road bridge, twilight, scotland
+Tags: glasgow, river clyde, clyde arc, squinty bridge, finnieston bridge, river, clyde, crossing, road bridge, sunset, scotland